Customizing the Boot Process¶

 rd.kiwi.install.pass.bootparam

-Tells an OEM installation image to pass an additional boot parameters to the kernel used to boot the installed image.
-This can be used e.g. to pass on first boot configuration for a PXE image.
-Note, that options starting with
+Instructs an OEM installation image to pass an additional boot parameters to the kernel used to boot the installed image.
+This can be used, for example, to pass on first boot configuration for a PXE image.
+Note that options starting with

 rd.kiwi

-Configures the maximum disk size an unattended OEM installation should consider for image deployment.
+Specifies the maximum disk size an unattended OEM installation uses for image deployment.
 Unattended OEM deployments default to deploying on

 /dev/sda

-(more exactly, the first device not filtered out byoem-device-filter
+(or more precisely, the first device that is not filtered out byoem-device-filter

 tmpfs

 mount process.
-If the write area of the overlayfs mount uses this tmpfs, any new data written during the runtime of the system will fillup this space.
-The default value used is set to50%
+If the write area of the overlayfs mount uses this tmpfs, any new data written during the runtime of the system is written in this space.
+The default value is50%

 rd.live.overlay.cowfs